 Aware of ethical principles Understands ethical principles and how these underpin practice.
 Acts professionally in difficult ethical situations.
 Participates in clinical Follows safety processes that exist locally and nationally. governance processes Actively engages in a culture that promotes safety.
 Understands the ways in which incidents can be investigated and the theory that underpins this.
 Participates in incident investigations and links recommendations to quality improvement.
 Discloses harmful patient safety incidents to patients and their families accurately and appropriately (exercises within the Duty of Candour).
 Demonstrates humanity and empathy for both first and second victims of adverse incidents.
-Actively engage with and learn from women and families in improving patient safety and experience Works effectively within the digital environment Understands the principles of data governance and the legislation around data protection Understands the need for proactive and responsible interaction with digital platforms.
+Actively engage with and learn from women and families in improving patient safety and experience Works effectively within Understands the principles of data governance and the legislation the digital environment around data protection Understands the need for proactive and responsible interaction with digital platforms.
 Effectively signposts patients and health professionals to patient support websites and newsletters.
-Is able to work with patients to interpret information in the public domain.
+Is able to work with patients to interpret information in the public Is able to work with patients to interpret information in the public domain.
 Maintains an appropriate digital persona.
-Demonstrates ability to interact appropriately with women's concerns and public campaigns Evidence to inform decision • CbD Quality improvement • TO2 (includes SO) • Incident reporting and investigation Local and Deanery Te RCOG eLearning Attendance at governance meetings Audit DebriefMRCOG Part 2
+Demonstrates ability to interact appropriately with women's Demonstrates ability to interact appropriately with women's concerns and public campaigns Evidence to inform decision CbD Quality improvement TO2 (includes SO) Incident reporting and investigation Local and Deanery Teaching Complaint management RCOG eLearning Attendance at governance meetings Audit Debrief MRCOG Part 2